hugozap/reverse-tachyons/README.md

 # Reverse Tachyons

-Convert a tachyons class declaration to its CSS (or JavaScript) equivalent.
+Convert a tachyons string to its CSS (or JavaScript) equivalent.

+Useful if you like tachyons conventions but need the actual CSS instead.

 # Install